BeamNG/BeamNG-MQTT-integration/README.md

+---

-This repository is deprecated, the MQTT integration is included with BeamNG.tech builds, documentation available at https://documentation.beamng.com/beamng_tech/mqtt/.
+**This repository is deprecated, the MQTT integration is included with BeamNG.tech builds, documentation available at https://documentation.beamng.com/beamng_tech/mqtt/.**

 ---